espnet/espnet/README.md

      91300 iter, 7 epoch / 20 epochs
    0.71428 iters/sec.
 Estimated time to finish: 2 days, 16:23:34.613215.
 ```
-Note that the an4 recipe uses `--verbose 1` as default since this recipe is used for a debugging purpose.
+Note that the an4 recipe uses `--verbose 1` as default since this recipe is often used for a debugging purpose.

 In addition [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) events are automatically logged in the `tensorboard/${expname}` folder.
 Therefore, when you install Tensorboard, you can easily compare several experiments by using
 ```sh